 1) Scaffolding motivated students to develop their roles in discussion.
-Students have learned to develop their roles to take turn to be the group leader, supporter, and learn to compromise and accept different ideas among group members.
+Students have learned to develop their roles to take a turn to be the group leader or supporter and learn to compromise and accept different ideas from group members.
 Based on the evidence from the video recording, at the beginning of scaffolding sessions, most group discussions were mainly dominated by students who have the best English communicative skills in groups.
-Students who were leaders had to take turns many times because they were responsible to perform many roles such as introducing the topic, leading group members to discuss given questions, encouraging passive group members to take turns, assisting group members in discussion, passing turns, and concluding the discussion.
-However, through number of practicing, students learned to minimize the leader's burdens as shown in the given example.
+Students who were leaders had to take turns many times because they were responsible for performing many roles such as introducing the topic, leading group members to discuss given questions, encouraging passive group members to take turns, assisting group members in discussion, passing turns, and concluding the discussion.
+However, through several practicing, students learned to minimize the leader's burdens, as shown in the example below.